$30,000 – $78,000

 Self-Help and Family Supports

 Most often provided through formal associations of people, many of whom are either living with a mental illness or have family member with a mental illness.
-Self-help activities include mutual support, public education, advocacy and consumer-oriented services that promote the needs and priorities of people with mental
+Self-help activities include mutual support, public education, advocacy and consumer-oriented services that promote the needs and priorities of people with mental health difficulties.

 Prevention, Promotion and Public Education Services